 - Did you try hard resetting it per step 8 above?

-- Did you try re-flashing the firmware (if applicable)?
+- Did you try re-flashing the firmware on a different PC (if applicable)?

 - Please provide your current mailing address.